 In today’s technologically advanced world, educators are perhaps more prepared than ever before for virtual learning.
-But in the face of a global pandemic, the sudden transition to remote instruction presented a unique set of challenges for everyone in the education field - including student teachers.
+But in the face of a global pandemic, the sudden transition to remote instruction in spring 2020 presented a unique set of challenges for everyone in the education field – including student teachers.

 Professor of Education Monica McKinney said the switch came at a time when Meredith student teachers were just starting to build their confidence in the classroom.